5 Home Investment Themes Every Homebuyer Must Know by Heart

 In Part #1 of the series, we identified the 9 Kisses of Death For Resale – Avoid These When Buying a Houston Home

-In this article, we focus on the 5 Successful Houston Real Estate Investment Themes.
+In this article, we focus on the 5 Successful Houston Real Estate Investment Themes that will help you identify the best neighborhoods to invest in Houston.

 From analyzing 512,056 Houston home sales over two decades, we identified five home characteristics that have a systematic and statistically significant POSITIVE impact on a home's resale value.
 We dubbed these the "5 Successful Investment Themes."